- Posterior Tarsal Tunnel Syndrome (Most Common)

 Incision Placement is Key to the Perfect Tarsal Tunnel Release

-Below, the Abductor Hallucis Muscle and its deep fascia is seen near the bottom of the incision.
+Above, the Abductor Hallucis Muscle, and its deep fascia are seen near the bottom of the incision.